UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/timecard-timeentry.md

 The Accruals container receives information about recorded time as `TimeEntry` events.
 The events are sent asynchronously and the container makes the assumption that they are arriving in the correct order.

 For this scenario there is no RESTful component.
 The process is triggered by the arrival of events from the TimeCard container that encapsulate `TimeEntry` resources.
 The resulting data created by the processing are then stored in the Accrual container's data store.
-Other feature designs will explain how that stored data is to be exposed as resources via the Accrual's RESTful API (see [Out of Scope](#out-of-scope).
+Other feature designs will explain how that stored data is to be exposed as resources via the Accrual's RESTful API (see [Out of Scope](#out-of-scope)).

 **Storage models**